HTML Heading Tags Guide

 Can I change the size of a heading with CSS?

-What's the difference between a heading and the `<title>` tag?
+What is the difference between a heading and the title tag?

-They serve different purposes and appear in different places.
-The `<title>` tag is in the `<head>` of the document.
-It defines the title of the web page that appears in the browser tab, in bookmarks, and as the clickable blue link in search engine results (SERPs).
-It is not visible on the page itself.
-The `<h1>` heading is in the `<body>` of the document.
-It is the main visible title that users see at the top of your content.
-They should often be similar, but the `<title>` might be more optimized for search results (e.g., including the brand name), while the `<h1>` is optimized for the reader on the page.
+They serve different purposes in different locations.
+The title tag lives in the head section of the document - it's what appears in the browser tab, in bookmarks, and as the clickable link in Google search results.
+Users don't see it on the page itself.
+The h1 heading lives in the body and is the main visible title users see at the top of the content.
+They often contain similar text but serve different audiences: the title tag is optimized for search results and browser tabs, the h1 is written for the person reading the page.

 How do I check if my heading hierarchy is correct?